Utah-CS3550-Fall-2023/assignments/hw2.md

 contents.

 Edit your `index.html` file and add a `<link>` element.
-Its hyperreference should point to the CSS file you just created, and the relationship type should be `stylesheet`.
+Its hyperreference should point to `/static/main.css`, and the relationship type should be `stylesheet`.
 Open your `index.html` page.
 Make sure that the text is red.
 If not, seek help.